 You can find your transmission type in your owner’s manual in the glove compartment.
 If you have lost your owner’s manual, you may find your transmission type on the sticker on the inner frame of your driver’s side door.

-Alternatively, you can write down your vehicle identification number (VIN) and call your local dealership.
-The dealership should be able to search this information for you, once you provide your VIN.
+You can also write down your vehicle identification number (VIN) and call your local dealership.
+Once you provide your VIN, the dealership should be able to search this information for you.

 How Has Nissan Responded To These CVT Transmission Problems?

 According to one class action lawsuit, Nissan knew about these CVT transmission problems since at least 2009 and has allegedly hidden knowledge of the CVT problems to avoid paying for its mistakes.

 In 2009, Nissan issued an extended warranty on vehicles with CVT transmissions.
 Typically, Nissan’s warranties on powertrains – which include transmissions – last for five years or 60,000 miles, whichever comes first.
 The new, extended warranties last for 10 years or 120,000 miles, whichever comes first.
 However, the lawsuit alleges that Nissan still failed to come clean regarding the transmission defects.

 As part of the settlements on previous class action lawsuits, Nissan offered a New Vehicle Limited Warranty that extended coverage from 60 months or 60,000 miles to 84 months or 84,000 miles.